 How will my doctors keep me monitored?

 If you had a salpingotomy (fallopian tube left in place), or if there was any doubt that all of the pregnancy tissue was removed, your doctors will usually test your hCG levels to ensure that they are dropping.
 In this instance, it may be necessary to check your blood hCG levels again after a week, and possibly beyond.
-If you had a salpingectomy (fallopian tube removed) no follow-up is needed although many hospitals ask you to return for an outpatient appointment about 6 weeks after surgery to ensure that your tummy has healed properly and to answer any questions you may have.
+If you had a salpingectomy (fallopian tube removed) no follow-up is needed although some hospitals ask you to return for an outpatient appointment about 6 weeks after surgery to ensure that your tummy has healed properly and to answer any questions you may have.
 If you are not offered a follow-up appointment, your GP would probably like to see you at around 6 weeks, or before you return to work, to undertake a postoperative check to make sure that you are healing well.

 - Medical management with Methotrexate